- 1. Introduction

 - Devonshire Hotels and Restaurants Group Limited and the Peacock Hotel (Baslow) Limited – the organisations that run our hotels and holiday cottages business.

-For simplicity throughout this policy, ‘we’ and ‘us’ refers to the organisations listed above.
+For simplicity throughout this notice, ‘we’ and ‘us’ refers to the organisations listed above.

 The law on data protection sets out a number of different reasons for which a company may collect and process your personal data, including: